RHODES TOWN AND WEST COAST HALF DAY PRIVATE TOUR

 Rhodes island is among the most popular destinations in Greece.
 It amazes visitors with the stunning beaches, the Medieval architecture and the many interesting monuments around the island.
 The climate is particularly good, with the weather typically sunny and mild.
 In Rhodes every corner of the town, every stone on the island hides a small part of its 2400-year history.

-Our driver will promptly meet you at your starting point and our first stop will be the oldest inhabited medieval town in Europe -the Old Town of Rhodes.
-We will have a stop at the main monuments inside - the Grand Master Palace, the Knight Street and the Clock Tower.
-Please notify that we have to begin earlier than 8.45AM as no cars are allowed to enter the old town after 9.00AM.
+Our tour starts with visiting the Old Town of Rhodes - the biggest inhabited medieval town in Europe.
+It was built in 1300s from the knights of the order of St. John.
+The Medieval Town of Rhodes is inscribed in the World Heritage Sites List of UNESCO.
+This list recognizes the exceptional value of a cultural site so that it may be protected for the benefit of all Humanity.
+We will have a stop at the main monuments for pictures - the magnificent Grand Master Palace, the Knight Street and the Clock Tower.
+Please notify that we have to begin at 8.30AM as no cars are allowed to enter the old town after 9.00AM.

-From here we will drive to the Monthe Smith Hill where you can enjoy exceptional panoramic views of the city and the seashore, and also visit the ruins of the Temple of Apollo, the impressive open-air ancient Stadium and the Amphitheatre.
+From here we will continue through the city and see more of the great Italian architecture.
+We will stop for pictures also at the Northen tip of the island where the Mediterranean and the Aegean seas meet each other.
+Then we will drive to Monthe Smith Hill where you can enjoy exceptional panoramic views of the city and the seashore, and also visit the ruins of the Temple of Apollo, the impressive open-air ancient Stadium and the Amphitheatre.

 We will continue our drive among the West Coast of the island and our first stop will be at the Filerimos Hill.
 This place was used as citadel of the ancient town of Ialysos.
 The hill include the foundations of the temple of Athena Polias, an Early Christian basilica and a small subterranean Byzantine church.
 There is a road that sets off from the square that leads to the westernmost point of the hill.
 The road to Golgotha used by Catholics was dotted with holy icon-stands and bronze reliefs.
 At the end of the road of Martyrdom stands an 18 metres tall cross raised by the Italians in 1930.